-Also of note is the fact that all of Yamana's TSFs (excluding the Canadian Malartic Mine in which Yamana holds a 50% indirect interest) employ downstream or centerline construction methods, which are considered to be inherently safer and more stable configurations than the upstream method.
+Also of note is the fact that all of Yamana's wholly-owned TSFs employ downstream or centerline construction methods, which are considered to be inherently safer and more stable configurations than the upstream method.
 Dam breach and inundation assessments are conducted on all active, operating dams and are updated regularly considering the existing dam height and approved TSF designs.
-In addition, the Company has completed the Tailings Safety Disclosure Response, requested by the Church of England, which details the construction of all tailings facilities under Yamana's responsibility and the Company is committed to the staged implementation of the requirements of the recently-released Global Industry Standard on Tailings Management.
-This disclosure are available on the Company's website at www.yamana.com.
+In 2021, the Company committed to the staged implementation of the requirements of the recently-released Global Industry Standard on Tailings Management.
+Further information on tailings management is available on the Company's website at www.yamana.com.